 • Lastly, the university has extended its test-optional policy through 2024-25.

-UW-Madison considers only two factors as “very important” to the admissions process: rigor of high school course load and application essays.
-Further, items that are “important” as part of the admissions process are: GPA, recommendations, and state residency.
-“Considered” factors are: test scores, class rank, extracurricular activities, character/personal qualities, talent/ability, first-generation status, and work/volunteer experience.
+UW-Madison considers only two factors as “very important” to the admissions process: rigor of high school course load and GPA.
+Further, items that are “important” as part of the admissions process are: essays, recommendations, extracurriculars, character, and state residency.
+“Considered” factors are: test scores, class rank, talent/ability, first-generation status, and work/volunteer experience.

 The UW-Madison admission staff reads every application carefully and, in their own words, “We don’t use formulas or charts.
 We read each application thoroughly, one by one.”
 In reviewing each applicant, they focus first on “academic excellence and preparation.”
 Straight from the admissions office: “Beyond academics, we look for qualities such as leadership, contributions to your community, and achievement in the arts, athletics, and other areas.
 We’re also seeking diversity in personal background and experience and your potential for positive contribution to the Wisconsin community.”